-The stock of Teachers Insurance and Annuity Association of America ("TIAA" or the "Company"), a stock life insurance company founded by Andrew Carnegie in 1918, is owned by the TIAA Board of Governors (the "Governors"), a non-charitable not-for-profit corporation.
+The stock of Teachers Insurance and Annuity Association of America ("TIAA" or the "Company"), a stock life insurance company founded by Andrew Carnegie in 1918, is owned by the TIAA Board of Governors (the "Governors," formerly known as the TIAA Board of Overseers), a non-charitable not-for-profit corporation.
 Most stock insurance companies have stockholders who seek a profit on their investment.
 In contrast, the mission of the Governors is "to forward the cause of education and promote the welfare of the teaching profession and other charitable purposes."
 The Governors seek to accomplish this mission through TIAA, its wholly owned subsidiary.
 Both the Governors' charter and New York law require the Governors, as the sole stockholder of TIAA, to elect the TIAA Board of Trustees (the "TIAA Board" or the "Board") and otherwise vote and administer the stock of TIAA.